-We are committed to the fight to challenge wrongful convictions and this blog is about our concerns over miscarriages of justice .
-We also believe that historical abuse cases are an area ripe for such miscarriages and write extensively on this issue aswell as defend many such cases .
-We have for some years been connected to concerns over the failure to compensate the wrongfully convicted .
+We also believe that historical abuse cases are an area ripe for such miscarriages and write extensively on this issue as well as defend many such cases.
+We have for some years been connected to concerns over the failure to compensate the wrongfully convicted.

 In this Appeal a judge had made inappropriate interruptions and had clearly “cross-examined” a defendant during a trial, but the CA held that the departure from good practice was not so gross,…Read More

-This permission to appeal case dealt with the interesting issue of what to do with the evidence of acquittals before a previous jury .
-Clearly a Defendant cannot be re-tried for the…Read More
+This permission to appeal case dealt with the interesting issue of what to do with the evidence of acquittals before a previous jury.
+Clearly a Defendant cannot be re-tried for the original…Read More

 This was a Referral in relation to post office workers who had been convicted of dishonesty broadly under circumstances where post office accounting software and procedures might have falsely reported omissions that…Read More